matloff/fastStat/README.md

 Since the ECDF consists of proportions (one for each t), it is unbiased.
 For each t, E[ECDF(t)] =F<sub>X</sub(t).

+We next turn to estimating density functions.
+We will spend quite a bit of time on this topic, as it illustrates key points that extend to statistics in general.

 ## Lesson DENS1:  estimating probability density functions--histograms

 What about estimating the probability density function (pdf)?
 As noted